GavinHuttley/tib/source/python/numpy.rst

 Comparisons of multiple arrays
 ------------------------------

-- `numpy` provides tools for element-wise comparisons
-- this is more complicated than just using the standard python syntax
+`numpy` provides tools for element-wise comparisons.
+This is more complicated than just using the standard python syntax.

 .. jupyter-execute::
     :linenos: